bkimminich/it-security-lecture/slides/02-06-sensitive_data.md

 1. Access a confidential document (:star:)
 2. Retrieve as many clear text user passwords as you can (:interrobang:)
-3. Visit the Token Sale page before it officially goes live (:star::star::star:)
+3. Visit the Token Sale page before it officially goes live (:star::star::star::star::star:)

 ##### Bonus exercises on cryptography (_optional_)